SAP-samples/teched2025-XP264/README.md

 ## Overview

-This session introduces attendees to **Day-2** operations with SAP BTP, Kyma runtime - a managed kubernetes runtime to help connect and extend enterprise applications in the cloud-native world.
+This session introduces attendees to **Day-2** operations with SAP BTP, Kyma runtime - a managed kubernetes environment to help connect and extend enterprise applications in the cloud-native world.

 In a nutshell, SAP BTP, Kyma Runtime (SKR) is a managed offering of a Kubernetes Cluster based on Gardener, extended by a set of building blocks called **Kyma modules**.
 The idea being that each instance of SAP BTP Kyma runtime environment is a separate Kubernetes cluster with its own set of modules.